Blonde (Frank Ocean album): Background

 On February 21, 2013, Ocean confirmed that he had started work on his next studio album, which he confirmed would be another concept album.
 He revealed that he was working with Tyler, the Creator, Pharrell Williams, and Danger Mouse on the record.
-He later stated that he was influenced by the Beach Boys and the Beatles.
-He also stated that he was interested in collaborating with Tame Impala and King Krule and wanted to record the album in Bora Bora.
+He stated that he was interested in collaborating with Tame Impala and King Krule, and wanted to record the album in Bora Bora.
 Ocean ultimately began recording at New York's Electric Lady Studios and, after a period of writer's block, recorded in London at Abbey Road Studios in addition to various other studios.

 In April 2014, Ocean stated that his second album was nearly finished.
 In June 2014, Billboard reported that the singer was working with a string of artists such as Happy Perez (whom he worked with on Nostalgia, Ultra), Charlie Gambetta and Kevin Ristro, while producers Hit-Boy, Rodney Jerkins and Danger Mouse were also said to be on board.
 On November 29, 2014, Ocean released a snippet of a new song supposedly from his upcoming follow-up to Channel Orange called "Memrise" on his official Tumblr page.
 The Guardian described the song as: "a song which affirms that despite reportedly changing labels and management, he has maintained both his experimentation and sense of melancholy in the intervening years".

-In a personal letter which prefaced the Boys Don't Cry magazine, Ocean stated that he had been inspired by a photograph taken by the photography duo The Collaborationist of a young blonde girl in the back seat of a car.
-According to Jessica Haye of The Collaborationist, "It was more ambiguous in terms of gender and (Ocean) kind of placed his own experience onto the picture, so he brought a whole other story very personal to him in it".
+In a personal letter which prefaced the Boys Don't Cry magazine, Ocean stated that he had been inspired by a photograph taken by the photography duo the Collaborationist of a young blonde girl in the back seat of a car.
+According to Jessica Haye of the Collaborationist, "It was more ambiguous in terms of gender and (Ocean) kind of placed his own experience onto the picture, so he brought a whole other story very personal to him in it".
 This photograph would be used in promotional material for the album.
 In his only interview of the album's release cycle, Ocean told Jon Caramanica that a conversation with a childhood friend from New Orleans helped him overcome his writer's block and convinced him to touch on his experiences growing up: "How we experience memory sometimes, it's not linear.
 We're not telling the stories to ourselves, we know the story, we're just seeing it in flashes overlaid".